tanpatil/tanpatil/README.md

 <a href="#"><img width="28%" height="auto" align="right" src="https://github.com/rajput2107/rajput2107/blob/master/Assets/Developer.gif" /></a>

-I am an undergrad studying Computer Science at UC San Diego.
-My interests mainly lie in DeFi and AI applications.
-I am currently researching various ML approaches to address security and reliability issues in the DeFi space.
+Concentration in computer science and math with interests in DeFi and AI.
+Currently SWE @ Google, and researching various ML approaches to address security issues in the DeFi.

 <!-- # Experience:
 <div>